 DAY 4: LITTLE BIGHORN BATTLEFIELD AND RED LODGE, MT: A modern-day Crow Indian scout joins us today as we stalk the path of General George Armstrong Custer.
 Our storyteller-guide brings history to life through stories and the Native American perspective of events during that turbulent time period.
 At the site of Sitting Bull’s camp we’re treated to a colorful recounting of the history that unfolded on this very spot.
 Leaving this dramatic setting behind, we end the day at another striking location, historic Red Lodge, Montana, at the base of the Beartooth Mountains.

 DAY 5: BEARTOOTH PASS AND YELLOWSTONE NATIONAL PARK: We hit another high today driving up and over the famed Beartooth Pass.
 This steep, breathtaking road is the “back way” into Yellowstone National Park.
 We have wonderful opportunities for wildlife-viewing along the way, and also take time for some short sightseeing walks.
 The day ends at Yellowstone Lake, a vast body of water situated at 7,732 feet above sea level.
+Ultimately, we’ll arrive at the stunning Grand Canyon of the Yellowstone.
+After enjoying the epic views we’ll relax at our nearby Lodge in the Canyon Village.

 DAY 6: YELLOWSTONE NATIONAL PARK, OLD FAITHFUL AND YELLOWSTONE LAKE: Today is packed with extraordinary sights and experiences in the world’s first national park.
 We follow the “Grand Loop” to see the parks’ iconic features even while our guide steers us off the beaten path, away from the crowds, to see some of the park’s hidden treasures.
 The park’s geyser basins hold the most extensive concentration of geysers in the world (at least 30 named geysers, including Old Faithful), along with colorful hot springs and steaming fumaroles.
 Tonight we toast a fantastic trip at our farewell dinner.